-"A prepaid member will become a life member 35 years after the date when his or her continuous membership began and in addition has (a) reached the age of 65 years, or (b) retired from his or her regular work."
+"A prepaid member will become a Life Member 35 years after the date when their continuous membership began and in addition has (a) reached the age of 65 years, or (b) retired from their regular work."

 To list the dues schedule.